vitiral/artifact/README.md

 formatting and displaying them.

-Writing detailed design documents is one of the core pillars of quality software development, and yet there are no effective tools for doing so in a way that actually improves developer's day to day experience.
-While there have been several advancements made in how to develop quality software, they have largely been piecemeal and lacked the process to fit them all together.
-Several of the recent advancements include:
-- better revision control tools and best practices
-- new emphasis on unit tests as integral to the development process
-- linters and auto-formatters to help projects have easy to read code
-- more emphasis on documentation, including inline developer documentation and auto-rendered html pages from source code comments.
-- the agile process and associated tools
+Writing detailed design documents is one of the core pillars of quality software development.
+Design documents are how you capture the requirements (purpose) of your project and link them to your specifications (how you will build it).
+They let you get your ideas on paper before writing code, and help you have fewer painful refactors.
+They create a reference for developers and curious users of how and why your project was developed a certain way, and make it easier to refactor your project when that becomes necessary.

-Artifact aims to fill a major gap in quality best practices by making writing good design documents *useful* to the average developer.
+Even though design documents are critical to the quality of software, there are very few tools for writing them and integrating them into the larger context of a project.
+Artifact aims to fill the major gap in quality best practices by making writing good design documents *useful* to the average developer.

-First of all, artifact makes it easy to write design documents in *textfiles* and link them by just specifying their `partof` attribute, which allows developers to put them under revision control, review them using regular code review tools and use all the normal text processing tools (vim, grep, sed, etc) to view, edit and refactor their design documents.
+First of all, artifact makes it easy to write design documents in *text files* and link them by just specifying their `partof` attribute.
+This allows developers to put their design documents under revision control, review them using regular code review tools and use all the normal text processing tools (vim, grep, sed, etc) to view, edit and refactor them.
 Artifact also provides some command line tools of its own.

-Secondly, design documents can be linked to their implementation through a language agnostic syntax in the source-code.
-This helps makes code comments self-documenting.
+Secondly, design documents can be linked to their implementation in source-code through a language agnostic syntax, simultaniously tracking the project completion.
 Once linked, anyone reading the documentation can see what specification a method is supposed to implement.
-They can then easily search for that specification to get an idea of the larger context.
-This also allows them to track the completion of their project as they implement their specifications.
+They can then easily search for that specification to get an idea of the larger context, making the source code comments more self documenting.

-Finally, artifact exports a beautiful rendered view of their design documents for hosting on sites like github and viewing in a web browswer ([example][2]).
+Finally, artifact exports a beautiful rendered view of the design documents for hosting on sites like github and viewing in a web browswer ([example][2]).
 This completes the self documenting nature and allows anyone, even non-developers, to view the design documents of their project.